Election rival says Afghan President Ghani hindering peace deal

 “We are absolutely concerned about interference of the government in the election and he is seriously abusing his incumbency power,” Atmar said.

-“If he does change the way he is behaving, he will be seen as the main obstacle not only to peace but holding a free and fair election.”
+“If he does not change the way he is behaving, he will be seen as the main obstacle not only to peace but holding a free and fair election.”

+(This story was refiled to add the word ‘not’ in the last paragraph)

 Editing by Nick Macfie